Frequently Asked Questions

 How long does it take to make a coffin with willow?

-A: It takes 8-12 days to soak the willow, and roughly 35-40 hours, or four full days to weave the coffin.
+A: It takes 8-12 days to soak the willow, and roughly 35-40 hours, or five to seven days to weave the coffin.
 Baby and child coffins take approx. 12-16 hours to weave.

 Are the coffins weight-tested?